 “New, outside-the-box thinking in education has a significant impact on our diverse community,” said Voll.
 “The massive efforts to collaborate education by Tri Rivers, Marion Tech, Ohio State Marion, and the public schools, exemplify the new and impactful ways that education can change lives and a community.
 Marion is in a great place of growth, with lots of fresh new people, working hard.”

-He and his wife, Marty, live in Marion and raised three sons, Joe, Matt, and Mike, two of whom are teachers.
+He and his late wife, Marty, raised three sons, Joe, Matt, and Mike, two of whom are teachers.

 #MarionMade #WeAreEducators #WeAreInvolved